 You may also be able to join Wheels to Work – the council’s scooter loan scheme.

 Recent learners with us have gone on to do the following jobs - property officer, inward investment officer, retail assistant, soldier, garden centre assistant, grounds person, police officer, call centre assistant, customer care apprentice, retail apprentice, business admin apprentice.
 Others have gone on to further education at local colleges.

-The training is delivered from our purpose built training centre in Cottingham.
+The training is delivered from one of our Adult Learning Centres in the East Riding.
 We also work with external organisations and partners for trips and visits and work experience placements.

-If you want to find out more please either call the employment education and skills team on (01482) 887670 or email email@example.com.
+If you want to find out more please either call the Works4u team on (01482) 842329 or email firstname.lastname@example.org.